khajegan/angular2-multiselect-dropdown/README.md

     Example : (onFilterDeSelectAll)="onFilterDeSelectAll($event)"

 ## Run locally
-- Clone the repository or downlod the .zip,.tar files.
+- Clone the repository or download the .zip,.tar files.
 - Run `npm install`
 - Run `ng serve` for a dev server
 - Navigate to `http://localhost:4200/`